govau/service-manual/content/service-design-delivery-process/beta-stage/releasing.md

 Once you have built the minimum viable product you will release it to test with real users, first as a private beta and then a public beta, alongside the current service.

+If there is a need for a new domain name or subdomain you can apply through the GOV.AU domain name administration system.

+If you
+a domain name or subdomain, make sure you understand the [government domain names policies and processes](https://www.domainname.gov.au/).

 ### [2]Private beta

 A private beta is a beta that isn’t open to everyone.
 Don’t launch your service publicly in private beta — make it invite-only.